-We conduct substantially all of our operations through our operating partnership, Arbor Realty Limited Partnership, and its subsidiary, Arbor Realty SR, Inc. We have elected and intend to be taxed as a real estate investment trust, or REIT, under the Internal Revenue Code of 1986, as amended, or the Internal Revenue Code and generally will not be subject to federal taxes on our income to the extent we distribute our taxable income to our stockholders and maintain our qualification as a REIT.
+We conduct substantially all of our operations through our operating partnership, Arbor Realty Limited Partnership, and its subsidiary, Arbor Realty SR, Inc. We have elected and intend to be taxed as a real estate investment trust, or REIT, under the Internal Revenue Code, and generally will not be subject to federal taxes on our income to the extent we distribute our taxable income to our stockholders and maintain our qualification as a REIT.
 Arbor Realty SR, Inc. also intends to elect and to qualify for taxation as a REIT.